 Meaning

-“He who learns must suffer.
-And even in our sleep pain that cannot forget falls drop by drop upon the heart, and in our own despair, against our will, comes wisdom to us by the awful grace of God.” presents a viewpoint centered on wisdom.
-It implies that reflection reveals deeper truths and encourages us to remember that understanding takes time.
+In the quote “He who learns must suffer.
+And even in our sleep pain that cannot forget falls drop by drop upon the heart, and in our own despair, against our will, comes wisdom to us by the awful grace of God.,” the emphasis is on wisdom.
+It highlights the thought that reflection reveals deeper truths while implying that understanding takes time.

 Theme